Lev Bashmakov: Biography

 In the autumn of 1993, he supported President Boris Yeltsin's actions aimed at dissolving the Congress of People's Deputies, the Supreme and local Soviets.
-During the election campaign in December 1993, he repeatedly stated that he fully supported the presidential draft of the Constitution and considered himself a supporter of the Russia's Choice electoral bloc.
+During the election campaign in December 1993, he repeatedly stated that he fully supported the presidential draft of the Constitution and considered himself a supporter of the Choice of Russia electoral bloc.

 On 25 January 1994, he was dismissed from his post by decree of the President of the Russia with the wording "for the systematic excess of his powers, failure to ensure the implementation of presidential decrees aimed at establishing a market economy."

 In his later years, he was the director of LLC Belkovsky Food Processing Plant.

-Lev Poliyevktovich Bashmakov died on 30 December 2018 in Yegorievsk.
+Lev Poliyevktovich Bashmakov died on 30 December 2018 in Yegoryevsk.
 He was buried at the Bogorodskoye cemetery in Ryazan.